ulysses-camara/ulysses-fetcher/README.md

 To register a new resource in Ulysses Fetcher, please follow the steps below:
 1. Make sure that the resource filename (or directory name, in case your resource is represented by more than one file) matches **exactly** the desired resource name.
 2. Compress your resource as either `.zip` or `.tar` format (if it is a PyTorch binary, `.pt`, you can skip this step).
-3. Store your resource in a couple of cloud storage services, and get their directly download URL.
+3. Store your resource in a couple of cloud storage services, and get their download URL.
 It is recommended to store your resource in at least two distinct cloud providers.
-4. Hash you resource by using SHA256 from Python hashlib, as follows:
+4. Hash your resource by using SHA256 from Python hashlib, as follows:
 ```python
 import hashlib